shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

   In the search query above the traces list, enter `env:staging`{{copy}} and `service:movies-api-java`{{copy}} to filter the list to the trace for the request you made to the service.

-  Click the `movies-api-java` trace that appears in the list.
+  Click one of the `movies-api-java` traces that appeared in the list.
 This trace corresponds to the request you made to the service in the earlier step.

 3. Notice that the top span corresponding to the `movies-api-java` service has many child spans.